jerrychen017/fridge-food-tracker/README.md

 ![Editing_Items_GIF](./docs/Pictures/edit_entry_cheese.gif)
 - Put in a new name and a new expiration date
-- TODO: put the Date Picker here as well

 <h4>Sorting Items</h4>

 ![Sorting_Items_GIF](./docs/Pictures/sort_expiration.gif)
 - Options in the top right corner
-- TODO: set a sorting flag so that adding new items keeps stays in sorting order

 <h4>To Be Implemented in Interation 6</h4>